There will be two 2020 Alto and Bass Retreats, one in Huntsville, Alabama (May 27- 31) and one in Marysville, Washington (June 17-20).

 50% tuition refund until April 22nd for Huntsville; Marysville, May 13th.
 No refunds after those dates.

 The airport in Huntsville (HSV) has non-stop flights from Atlanta, Charlotte, Chicago, Denver, Detroit, Houston, Orlando, Dulles and Reagan National.
 You can rent a car there or arrange for a hotel shuttle Huntsville Airport Shuttle .
 Airlines include American, Delta, United, Silver and Frontier.
 The hotel, Homewood Suites 714 Gallatin St SW, is three blocks north of Governors Dr. SW and east of State Hwy 431.
 The First Baptist Church 600 Governors Dr SW. is six blocks away from the hotel, access from St. Clair Ave or Governors Dr.

 Marysville is 25 miles north of Seattle and the Holiday Inn Express 8606 36th Ave is just off Interstate 5 at the 88th St NE exit.
 For those flying in, we suggest going to Paine Field Paine Airport which is north of Seattle.
+Car rentals available there.
 United and Alaska airlines fly into Paine with service from Denver, Los Angeles, Orange County, Las Vegas, Palm Springs, Phoenix, Portland, San Diego, San Jose, San Francisco and Spokane.